 Data tab, to import data in standard formats such as CSV and GXRF, save data as a CSV archive, GXRF, or Neo4j database, and to save GXRF data views to the server.

 Extensions tab, to access standard or custom extensions which may be available.

 Query panel, to enter and save Cypher queries on a Neo4j database, and to run queries on a SQL database, CSV file, or a JSON or Gremlin environment.
 The SQL and CSV tabs include the Mapping Editor to create mappings that transform data in a flat CSV file or SQL table into a specified graph pattern.

 Transform panel, to transform graph data directly in GraphXR.

 This powerful suite of data operators includes:

 f(x), to execute functions similar to formulas in Excel and SQL, and functions in MapReduce frameworks.
-This provides mathematical formulas to transform one column of data to another, or that change data from one format to another.
+Use this to run mathematical formulas that transform one column of data to another, or that change data from one format to another.